tahashmi/algos/kmeans/Readme.md

 * **API:** Follows the familiar `.fit()` and `.predict()` paradigm.
 * **Optimization:** Highly parallelized and includes parameters to handle multiple initializations (`n_init`) to find the global optimum.

+## 4. Elbow Method (Optimal K Selection)
+To determine the ideal number of clusters for a dataset, this project includes an implementation of the **Elbow Method**.

+* **Metric:** Uses **Inertia** (Within-Cluster Sum of Squares) to measure how tightly grouped the clusters are.
+* **Interpretation:** The optimal $k$ is found at the "elbow" point—the point of maximum curvature where adding more clusters no longer provides significant improvements in data fit.
+* **Optimization:** Runs multiple simulations across a range of $k$ (e.g., 1-10) to visualize the trade-off between cluster density and model complexity.

 ---

 ## Getting Started